Feb rate hike will add to repayment pain

 The much anticipated 25 basis point rise on 7 February would take the cash rate target to 3.35%, up 325 basis points since February 2022.

-“Lazy home loan customers shouldn’t just sit back and watch their variable rate increase, they need to be proactive.
-Lenders often have lower interest rates to attract new customers, so borrowers need to take-charge,” said Claire Frawley, personal finance expert at Mozo.
+“Lazy home loan customers shouldn’t just sit back and watch their variable rate increase

 Mozo’s analysis shows that 52 lenders have passed on all eight rate hikes, in full, over the last 12 months.
 While many lenders are also offering discounts to borrowers with more equity.